gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 secondary certificates with a shorter TTL than the primary (probably 1/n durations) but this is out of scope for the initial implementation.

+To help ensure renewals complete successfully, when a `SIGTERM` signal is received, the bot will delay exiting until any ongoing rotation completes.
+Where possible, we should aim to avoid any of the following situations:
+ * Writing invalid certificates to disk (especially those that might prevent future renewals from succeeding if the bot is restarted)
+ * Generating valid certificates but failing to save them (which might result in a certificate generation counter mismatch; see below for more info)

 #### Preventing Certificate Propagation

 Renewable certificates present an obvious security concern as they can be